Deccan sultanates: Golconda

-The Charminar built by Mohammed Quli Qutb Shah is a centerpiece of Hyderabad and one of the most important examples of Indo-Islamic architecture.
+The Charminar built by Mohammed Quli Qutb Shah is a centrepiece of Hyderabad and one of the most important examples of Indo-Islamic architecture.

 Abdullah Qutb Shah on a Terrace with Attendants, c.
 18th century.

 Qutb Shahi rulers appointed Hindus in important administrative posts.
 Ibrahim Quli Qutb Shah appointed Murari Rao as Peshwa, second to only Mir Jumla (prime minister).

 One of the earliest architectural achievements of the Qutb Shahi dynasty is the fortified city of Golconda, which is now in ruins.
 The nearby Qutb Shahi tombs are also noteworthy.
 In the 16th century, Muhammad Quli Qutb Shah decided to shift the capital to Hyderabad, 8 km east of Golconda.
 Here, he constructed the most original monument in the Deccan, the Charminar, in the heart of the new city.
 This monument, completed in 1591, has four minarets, each 56 m.
 The construction of the Mecca Masjid, located immediately south of the Charminar, was started in 1617, during the reign of Muhammad Qutb Shah, but completed only in 1693.
 The other important monuments of this period are the Toli Masjid, Shaikpet Sarai, Khairtabad Mosque, Taramati Baradari, Hayat Bakshi Mosque, and the Jama Masjid at Gandikota.